MamdouhAhmed/Tajawal-Task/README.md

 ### Packages used:

-1. Symfony skeleton, the minimum
+1. Symfony skeleton, the minimum and most light-weight Symfony app that can be created
 2. SensioFrameworkExtraBundle, handles basic MVC webapp functionality.
 Routing, basic security.. etc
 3. Guzzle, to retrieve hotel information
 4. Gson-php, to easily deserialize JSON objects to PHP objects